Skip to Content

 What you should know about lunch meal prep

-Lunch meal prep is an hour or two of prep time to ensure that you and yours eat well all week.
+Lunch meal prep takes about an hour or two each week to ensure that you and yours eat well for days.
 It’s an investment in your health and life.
 And it’s one to make deliberately and with good consideration.

 There are 5 things everyone should know about meal prep:

 1. Choose foods you’ll eat.
 This one is huge.
-If you aren’t a big fan of farro, having a conveniently prepared vat of it isn’t going to make you any more apt to eat it.
-Instead, prepare foods you’ll want to eat.
+If you aren’t a big fan of farro, then don’t make any.
+Having a conveniently prepared vat of something you don’t like to eat isn’t going to make you any more apt to eat it.
+Instead, prepare foods you and your family like.

 3. It’s okay to freeze some.
 Sometimes I will make four portions of a dish, but only really want to eat two that week.
 That’s where freezing meals comes in handy.
 Pastas, grain bowls and many soups often freeze well in portions.
 I particularly like to use my Food Saver whenever I can for this.
 Then I just grab a bowl and a bag of food to heat up at work later.

 5. Don’t forget the snacks.
 No, seriously.
-Well-planned snacking can keep you satisfied and energized through the day.
+Well-planned snacking can keep you satisfied and energized throughout the day.

 How to prep lunches for a week